Battarbie History, Family Crest & Coats of Arms

 Early History of the Battarbie family

-Another 75 words (5 lines of text) covering the years 160 and 1605 are included under the topic Early Battarbie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Battarbie research.
+Another 38 words (3 lines of text) covering the years 160 and 1605 are included under the topic Early Battarbie History in all our PDF Extended History products and printed products wherever possible.

 Battarbie Spelling Variations